What is Street Photography?

 It is commonly said that you can do street photography with any camera, and while this is true, some cameras will give you a significant advantage.
 SLRs are fast but they can be very large, and it becomes difficult to be quick and spontaneous with one.
 If you must use an SLR (and I used one for over 10 years for street photography, so don’t feel bad), grab a light prime lens such as a 35mm or 50mm (the two most popular lenses used by street photographers).

 Now for the fun part.
-Knowing your camera settings well is necessary, and I suggest shooting in either Aperture Priority, Shutter Priority, or Manual mode.
+Knowing your camera settings for street photography is necessary, and I suggest shooting in either Aperture Priority, Shutter Priority, or Manual mode.
 Unless you are very good, Manual can be tough in many lighting situations, particularly for sunny days when you will be shooting in the sunlight one second and in the shade in another.

 I prefer to use a shutter speed of 1/250th or faster.
 This number will guarantee that the motion in your subjects will be frozen.
 You can stop down to 1/160th, 1/125th, or even 1/60th at night or with people who are not moving, but there is a higher chance of motion blur if they are.